 - Make sure the car road-trip-ready.
 Plenty of gas, oil changed, the air in the tires, spare tire ready to go.
 Little things to give you peace of mind while you are on the road.

 Pack as if all of these unfortunate events might happen.
 We all have misfortune at times, but if you are prepared it will make it a lot less painful for everyone.

 One of the biggest struggles of traveling with a toddler is keeping them entertained.
 Being your children’s personal clown for hours is downright exhausting.
-I have a few commandments for toys when road tripping.
+I have a few toddler road trip ideas for toys when road tripping.